lechium/KBDatePicker/README.md

 ```

-## Road Map, Plans, Feature Requests, etc
+## Road Map / Plans

 - Plan on adding localization support at some point for the text labels that are created for some of the view modes
 - Create a CocoaPod & Cartfile (or whatever carthage uses)
-- Add swift code examples (***no I have no plans to EVER re-write this in Swift or SwiftUI, please don't ask, it will NEVER happen***)
 - Support min/max date in KBDatePickerModeDateAndTime

+## Feature Requests

+Feel free to request features if you think i've overlooked anything!
+The only thing that is not an option is a Swift or SwiftUI re-write, I will never even CONSIDER that, so please don't ask!
+Thank you.

 ## In Action